inasafe/inasafe-doc/docs/source/training/socialisation/introduction_of_qgis.rst

 ..
 Note:: Your exact version number of QGIS may be different.
 This tutorial has been designed with QGIS 2.8.1 or above.
+   If you don't find QGIS 2.8.1 icon, you can go to :file:`Progam Files -> QGIS Wien`.

 2. A hint window will appear.
 Close the window by clicking :guilabel:`OK`.